-Schoonmaker has been elected to the Board of the Tennes ty Services Association.
-He heads the Knox County Commission's Legislative and Finance Commitget the opportunity to represent the 5th District," Schoonmaker and served three years each as chairman and vice chairman ave 24 years of experience nav igating the ins and outs of Knox maker told The Focus, adding 'I served 12 years as preside of the not-for-profit organization the Council of West Knox County Homeowners, whose mission is to positively influence the deopment of West Knox County Schoonmaker was elected in
+"I was extremely honored to get the opportunity to represent the 5th District," Schoonmaker the Board of Zoning and Appeals and served three years each as chairman and vice chairman. have 24 years of experience nav igating the ins and outs of Knox Government," Schoon maker told The Focus, adding 1 served 12 years as president of the not-for-profit organization. the Council of West Knox County Homeowners, whose mission is to positively influence the devel-opment of West Knox County."